gagank1/gagan-bet/README.md

 Runs in 3 Docker containers orchestrated with docker compose.
 One for the Flask backend, one for the worker that processes requests, and one for redis.

-Nginx reverse proxies and handles SSL.
-All requests are forwarded to gunicorn including static file serving.
-It directly serves the react build folder.

-To configure nginx:
-Copy the included configuration file into the default configuration in sites-available.
-Then run certbot to enable HTTPS.

 ## Run App

 Requirements: